MuhammadUsamaSattar/smart_palletizer/README.md

 A [ROS2 compatible bag](https://drive.google.com/file/d/1kPUg90kEzcZHuLLqfFAULbLmw7cl4sGu/view?usp=sharing) file must be downloaded and extracted.

-There are three convenient launch files that you can use to test and visualize the different features of the project.
+There are four convenient launch files that you can use to test and visualize the different features of the project.

 - To see the results of post processing the point cloud:
     ```